 Convert models into line diagrams

-This is the most advanced and valuable feature of Clip Studio Paint EX.
+This is the most advanced feature of Clip Studio Paint EX.
 It converts images and 3D models into customizable line diagrams.

 Drawing the same object multiple times is time-consuming.
-But with this feature, you can convert already made 2D and 3D objects into lines and screen tones.
+But with this option, you can convert 2D and 3D objects into lines and screen tones.

 Give images an illustrated look

-In the EX version, you can make your images seem more like illustrations.
-It can be done by giving backgrounds a higher level of detail using various filters.
+Clip Studio Paint EX makes your images seem more like illustrations.
+It can be done by giving backgrounds more detail using filters.

 You can also take 3D objects and photos and turn them into separate line and tone layers.